ibm-cloud-docs/openwhisk/pkg_obstorage.md

 | `/cloud-object-storage/bucket-cors-delete` | Action | `bucket`, `endpoint`, `ibmAuthEndpoint` | Delete the CORS configuration of a bucket. |
 | `/cloud-object-storage/client-get-signed-url` | Action | `bucket`, `key`, `operation`, `expires`, `endpoint`, `ibmAuthEndpoint` | Obtain a signed URL to restrict the Write, Read, and Delete of an object from a bucket. |

+To get a full list of the available entities, run `ibmcloud fn package get cloud-object-storage`.
+{: note}

 ### Package parameters
 {: #pkg_obstorage_pkgparams}

-The following parameters are expected to be bound to the package, and are automatically available for all actions.
+The following package parameters are expected to be bound to the package, and are automatically available for all actions.
 It is also possible to specify these parameters when you invoke one of the actions.

 | Package parameter | Description |
 | --- | --- |